iFrosta/youtube-remove_shorts/README.md

 # Youtube - Remove SHORTS
-Simple Chrome extension to remove SHORT from feed 😀
+Simple Chrome extension to remove SHORTS from feed 😀

 Made by [@ifrosta](https://github.com/iFrosta) with ❤️